perlwasm/Wasm/README.md

 # DESCRIPTION

 **WARNING**: WebAssembly and Wasmtime are a moving target and the interface for these modules is under active development.
 Use with caution.

-The `Wasm` Perl dist provides tools for writing Perl bindings using WebAssembly (Wasm).
+The goal of this project is for Perl and WebAssembly to be able to call each other transparently without having to know or care which module is implemented in which language.
+Perl and WebAssembly functions and global variables can be imported/exported between Perl and WebAssembly.
+WebAssembly global variables are imported into Perl space as tied scalar variables of the same name.
+[Wasm::Memory](https://metacpan.org/pod/Wasm::Memory) provides a Perl interface into WebAssembly memory.
+[Wasm::Hook](https://metacpan.org/pod/Wasm::Hook) provides a hook for loading WebAssembly files directly with zero Perl wrappers.

+The example above shows inline WebAssembly Text (WAT) inlined into the Perl code for readability.
+In most cases you will want to compile your WebAssembly from a higher level language (Rust, C, Go, etc.), and install it alongside your Perl Module (.pm file) and use the `-self` option below.
+That is for `lib/Math.pm` you would install the Wasm file into `lib/Math.wasm`, and use the `-self` option.

+[Wasm](https://metacpan.org/pod/Wasm) can optionally [Exporter](https://metacpan.org/pod/Exporter) to export WebAssembly functions into other modules.
+Using `-export 'ok'` functions can be imported from a calling module on requests.  `-export 'all'` will export all exported functions by default.

-The current implementation uses [Wasm::Wasmtime](https://metacpan.org/pod/Wasm::Wasmtime), which is itself based on the Rust project
+The current implementation uses [Wasm::Wasmtime](https://metacpan.org/pod/Wasm::Wasmtime), which is itself based on the Rust project Wasmtime.
-Wasmtime.
 This module doesn't expose the [Wasm::Wasmtime](https://metacpan.org/pod/Wasm::Wasmtime) interface, and implementation could be changed in the future.

 # OPTIONS